Lost-Empire-Entertainment/Elypso-engine/_external_shared/CrashHandler/README.md

 }
 ```

-## Types of crashes that are supported
+---

+# These crash types are supported and will be displayed

+The images in the images folder also show each crash type (except EXCEPTION_IN_PAGE_ERROR) and what their error messages look like.

+---

+### Common and high priority crash types

-### Access violation
+#### Access violation (nullptr or invalid memory access)

     Occurs when a program dereferences a null or invalid pointer.
-    Typically caused by reading from or writing to memory that hasn’t been allocated.
+    Typically caused by reading from, writing to, or executing memory that hasn’t been allocated.

-### Access violation (reserved + PAGE_NOACCESS)

-    Triggers a crash by accessing memory that was reserved but never committed,
-    and marked as PAGE_NOACCESS via VirtualAlloc.

-### In-page error

-    Occurs when accessing a valid memory address whose backing storage (e.g. memory-mapped file or pagefile)
-    could not be loaded into memory — typically due to I/O errors or missing file mappings.

-### Datatype misalignment

-    Happens when data (e.g. a double) is accessed from an improperly aligned memory address.
-    On some CPUs (e.g. ARM), this causes a crash due to alignment requirements.

-### Array bounds exceeded

-    Reading or writing outside the bounds of an array, leading to unpredictable behavior or crashes.
-    May not crash on all platforms, but it is undefined behavior and often results in an access violation.
+    The type of access (read, write, execute) is reported.
+    Exception: `EXCEPTION_ACCESS_VIOLATION`

+#### Stack overflow (likely due to infinite recursion)

+    Triggers infinite recursion or excessive stack allocation until the call stack limit is exceeded.
+    Results in a stack overflow exception and immediate crash.
+    Exception: `EXCEPTION_STACK_OVERFLOW`

+#### Illegal CPU instruction executed

+    Manually executes invalid or undefined CPU instructions (e.g. 0xFF 0xFF 0xFF 0xFF).
+    Always causes an illegal instruction exception.
+    Exception: `EXCEPTION_ILLEGAL_INSTRUCTION`

+#### Integer divide by zero

+    Dividing an integer by zero results in a structured exception.
+    This is a definite crash on Windows platforms.
+    Exception: `EXCEPTION_INT_DIVIDE_BY_ZERO`

+---

+### Rare but useful crashes

+#### Breakpoint hit (INT 3 instruction executed)

+    A software breakpoint (typically inserted by a debugger) was triggered.
+    This is normal during debugging but causes a crash if unhandled at runtime.
+    Exception: `EXCEPTION_BREAKPOINT`

-### Guard page accessed
+#### Guard page accessed (likely stack guard or memory protection violation)

     Accessing a guard page (used for stack expansion or protected memory regions)
     triggers a controlled crash, often seen just before a stack overflow.

-### Integer divide by zero

-    Dividing an integer by zero results in a structured exception (STATUS_INTEGER_DIVIDE_BY_ZERO).
-    This is a definite crash on Windows platforms.

-### Integer overflow

-    Occurs when signed integer arithmetic exceeds the representable range,
-    and overflow checking is enabled (e.g. with /RTC or `_overflow` intrinsics).
+    Exception: `EXCEPTION_GUARD_PAGE`

-### Privileged instruction
+#### Privileged instruction executed in user mode

     Executing a privileged CPU instruction (e.g. `hlt`, `cli`) from user mode causes a crash.
     These are restricted to kernel-mode code.

-### Illegal instruction

-    Manually executes invalid or undefined CPU instructions (e.g. 0xFF 0xFF 0xFF 0xFF).
-    Always causes an illegal instruction exception (STATUS_ILLEGAL_INSTRUCTION).

-### Stack overflow

-    Triggers infinite recursion or excessive stack allocation until the call stack limit is exceeded.
-    Results in a stack overflow exception (STATUS_STACK_OVERFLOW) and immediate crash.
+    Exception: `EXCEPTION_PRIV_INSTRUCTION`

+#### Attempted to continue after a non-continuable exception

+    Code tried to resume execution after a fatal exception that cannot be recovered from.
+    Typically a logic or state machine error.
+    Exception: `EXCEPTION_NONCONTINUABLE_EXCEPTION`

+#### Memory access failed (I/O or paging failure)

+    Occurs when accessing a valid memory address whose backing storage (e.g. memory-mapped file or pagefile)
+    could not be loaded into memory — typically due to I/O errors, device removal, or disk failure.
+    Exception: `EXCEPTION_IN_PAGE_ERROR`